larryokubasu5460/larryokubasu5460/README.md

-- 👋 Hi, I’m @larryokubasu5460
+- 👋 Hi, I’m Larry Okubasu
 - 👀 I’m a Software Engineer
-- 🌱 I’m currently doing projects with PHP and .NET
+- 🌱 I’m currently doing projects with Golang, PHP and Vue.js
 - 💞️ I’m looking to collaborate on any interesting projects
-- 📫 How to reach me @larry_okubasu on twitter
+- 📫 How to reach me @larry_okubasu on X

 <!---
 larryokubasu5460/larryokubasu5460 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.